 Labour market training among immigrants crowds out language training, which can explain a vanishing employment effect from labour market training after three years

-section 4.3, the literature finds positive long-run effects of language training, which indicates that it is important to consider the sequence of overcoming barriers related to lack of language skills and barriers related to lack of labour market experience among immigrants.
+The literature demonstrates that the intensive labour market training among immigrants crowds out language training, which can be an explanation of why the positive employment effect disappears three years after programme participation (Arendt & Bolvig, 2023a).
+Further, as will be demonstrated in section 4.3, the literature finds positive long-run effects of language training, which indicates that it is important to consider the sequence of overcoming barriers related to lack of language skills and barriers related to lack of labour market experience among immigrants.
 The literature seems to suggest that it is important to provide immigrants with basic language skills before providing them with labour market experience in the longer run.

 4.3 Ordinary education